lebedynskyi/L2Server/README.md

 - ~~All configs should have Prefix Config~~
 - New naming for clients and servers
 - Separate `GameServer` and `GameBridge`
+- Selector should be able to receive list of packets.
+It is important when client sends a lot of data
 - ~~Remove ip from Registered server.
 It should come directly from connected server in `ServerStatus`.
 By default, the same as LoginServer ?~~